Dayun123/task-app/README.md

 - User authentication
 - Modeling data with Mongoose
 - Basic search functionality
-- File uploads
+- Handling file uploads q
-- Postman Tests
+- Testing routes with Postman
+- Error handling

 I will be blogging as I work through creating this app and committing the file to the repo.
 It can be viewed at [Dev Blog](https://github.com/Dayun123/task-app/blob/master/docs/dev-blog.md).